Nutritious Eating Tips For Ramadan

 Incorporate Mindful Eating Habits

 Excess hunger after a long day of fasting can make it tempting to dive into a delicious plate of food.
-Practicing mindful eating habits can be important to prevent bloating, gas, reflux, and other uncomfortable symptoms due to overeating or quick eating.
-Some mindful eating habits include showing gratitude to God before eating.
-You can also chew your food slowly and tune into your hunger-fullness cues.
-Halfway between finishing your meal, pause and check into yourself to see if you are getting full.
-You can download my free Mindful Eating Checklist for a reminder!
+However, practicing mindful eating habits is crucial to prevent bloating, gas, reflux, and other uncomfortable symptoms caused by overeating or eating too quickly.

 Consider Healthful Cooking Methods